-Gas turbine operators are striving for opportunities to extend the intervals between maintenance service and prolongue the life of their power plants.
+Gas turbine operators are striving for opportunities to extend the intervals between maintenance services and prolongation of the total life time of their power plants.
 Extending service intervals is a highly effective way to defer maintenance investment and reduce maintenance costs.

 Sustainable maintenance improvement

 VBR Turbine Partners is focused on systematic operation & maintenance improvement for GE LM gas turbines.
-In order to improve reliability, availability and maintainability in the long term, VBR’s aim is to shift from re-active corrective maintenance to pro-active preventive & predictive maintenance.
-This approach helps to prevent unnecessary disruptions to production and thus the related costs and delays.
-This approach provides optimization of long-term maintenance planning and an associated reduction of maintenance costs.
-Achieving this it is important to proactively monitor the health condition of a gas turbine.
+In order to improve reliability, availability and maintainability in the long term, VBR’s aim is to shift from reactive corrective maintenance to proactive preventive & predictive maintenance.
+This approach helps to prevent unnecessary disruptions to production and the related costs and delays.
+This approach also allows for long-term optimization of scheduled maintenance planning and the associated reduction of maintenance costs.
+To realize these benefits it is essential to proactively monitor the health condition of a gas turbine.

-With VBR’s unique DECIDE remote maintenance support we are able to monitor and analyse key parameters such as startup behavior, performance, pressure, temperature, vibrations, atmospheric contamination, lube oil debris and disruptions.
-This facility providesconstant feed back on the condition of the gas turbine.
+With VBR’s unique DECIDE remote decision solution we are able to monitor and analyze key parameters such as startup behavior, performance, pressure, temperature, vibrations, atmospheric contamination, lube oil debris and disruptions.
+This smart solution provides constant feedback on the condition of the gas turbine.

-With DECIDE we immediately detect changes in engine behaviour, which enables intervention before a failure occurs.
-This will prevent breakdown and repair costs, unnecessary downtime and extends the lifetime of the gas turbine.
+With DECIDE we immediately detect changes in engine behavior which enables intervention before a failure occurs.
+This will prevent breakdown and repair costs, unnecessary downtime and extends the life time of the gas turbine.

 Feedback from DECIDE allows early identification of issues to be addressed during scheduled maintenance.
 Optimal long-term maintenance planning is elaborated in a strategic maintenance plan.

 Another major factor affecting gas turbine profitability are the operators.
-As mentioned in our solution for Human error reduction, approximately 42% of preventable lost production in the global process industry is primarily result of human error.
+As mentioned in our solution for human error reduction, approximately 42% of preventable lost production in the global process industry is primarily the result of human error.
 It is therefore reasonable to assume that the global availability and profitability of a gas turbine depends considerably on the knowledge and skills of its operators & maintenance engineers.
-VBR supports on-site operators, engineers & mechanics with education & training aimed at fine-tuning gas turbines for a higher efficiency preventing and solving problems.
-VBR also provides a help desk for real-time support.
+VBR supports on-site operators, engineers & mechanics with education & training aimed at fine-tuning gas turbines for a higher efficiency and at preventing and solving technical problems.
+VBR also provides a help desk for non-urgent technical support.

 Solutions for engine life extension in specific situations

 All gas turbine based in Europe have to comply with the new NOx emission limits required by the European Industrial Emissions Directive (IED).
-Emission reduction retrofits can assist to prolonging engine life.
+Emission reduction retrofits can assist to prolong engine life.